 ICEGOV stands for International Conference on Theory and Practice of Electronic Governance.
-Established 12 years ago, the conference runs annually and is coordinated by the United Nations University Operating Unit on Policy-Driven Electronic Governance (UNU-EGOV).
+Established in 2007, the conference runs annually and is coordinated by the United Nations University Operating Unit on Policy-Driven Electronic Governance (UNU-EGOV).
 Part of the United Nations University and based in the city of Guimarães, north of Portugal, UNU-EGOV is a think tank dedicated to Electronic Governance; a core centre of research, advisory services and training; a bridge between research and public policies; an innovation enhancer; a solid partner within the UN system and its Member States with a particular focus on sustainable development, social inclusion and active citizenship.

 The conference took place for the first time in 2007, in Macau.
 It was the beginning of a journey that has led ICEGOV and its participants to 12 different cities spread over 11 countries and 5 continents.
 In all its previous editions, ICEGOV addressed pertinent subjects for academics, practitioners, and decision-makers in the EGOV domain.

 ICEGOV has produced, over the years, several publications as a direct result of paper submissions to the conference.
 The conference publications are indexed by Scopus, Web of Science, and DBLP – Computer Science Bibliography, among others.
 The conference acceptance rate sits currently at 36%.

 - 12 conference proceedings volumes (all by ACM Press), comprising 1088 papers written by more than 1500 authors (74% from developing countries and 26% from developed countries);

 - Special Collection of e-Government Innovations in India (ACM Press, 2017);

 - Special issues of Government Information Quarterly (Elsevier) with selected best papers.